 First things first, when you get to where you’re staying (whether it be an Airbnb, camper van, etc.) you want to set it up for celiac safety.
 Meaning, you want to take some cross-contact precautions.
 My routine when arriving at a new kitchen includes:

-(For a complete check-list on how to set up your Airbnb for gluten-free cooking, check out my Cross-Contact in a Shared Home workbook)
+(For a complete checklist on how to set up your Airbnb for gluten-free cooking, check out the Celiac Crash Course!)

 Eating gluten-free Icelandic cuisine wasn’t as hard as I thought.
 Icelandic cuisine is a lot like other nordic countries.
 It includes potatoes, rye bread, lamb and other meats (which are all raised in Iceland), fish, and dairy.